-This principle requires that a data controller be accountable for complying with measures that give effect to the nine principles and that, when transferring personal information, it should take reasonable steps to ensure that the recipients also protect the information in a manner that is consistent with the principles.
-This has often been described as the most important innovation in the APEC Privacy Framework and it has been influential in encouraging other privacy regulators to consider similar accountability processes tailored to the risks associated with that specific data.
+This principle requires that a data controller be accountable for complying with measures that give effect to the nine principles and that, when transferring personal information, it should take reasonable steps to ensure that recipients also protect the information in a manner that is consistent with the principles.
+This has often been described as the most important innovation in the APEC Privacy Framework and it has been influential in encouraging other privacy regulators to consider similar accountability processes tailored to the risks associated with specific data.

 Unlike other international frameworks, the APEC Privacy Framework neither restricts the transfer of data to countries without APEC-compliant data protection laws nor requires such a transfer to countries with APEC-compliant laws.
 Instead, APEC adopted the accountability principle in lieu of data import and export limitations as being more consistent with modern business practices and the stated objectives of the Privacy Framework.

 Because APEC is a cooperative body, the member economies are not required to convert the Privacy Framework into domestic legislation.
 Rather, the Privacy Framework encourages the member economies to implement it without requiring or proposing any particular means of doing so.
 It suggests that there are 'several options for giving effect to the Framework [ . . .] including legislative, administrative, industry self-regulatory or a combination of these policy instruments'.11 The Framework advocates 'having a range of remedies commensurate with the extent of the actual or potential harm to individuals resulting from violations' and supports a choice of remedies appropriate to each member economy.12 The Privacy Framework does not contemplate a central enforcement entity.